 - Enterprises should count in the expenses of up to 10 software engineers and 6+ months for development.

-If you plan to outsource development, you can follow two pricing models: fixed price per project or pay as you go.
+If you plan to outsource development, you can follow two eCommerce website pricing models: fixed price per project or pay-as-you-go.
 The former allows you to set a clear project scope and allocate a fixed budget for the assignment, while the latter works best for support and maintenance projects.

 Reducing time of development and increasing project accuracy always translates into savings on ecommerce website price.